kevansevans/CitrusDoom/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////
 ```

-Contributions to HxDoom are not currently accepted, but will be in the future when I feel the engine is up to snuff.
+Contributions to Citrus Doom are not currently accepted, but will be in the future when I feel the engine is up to snuff.
 If and when this
 happens, it is encouraged, but not mandatory, that you have knowledge of the following:

 * Understanding of Doom modding